 Anja Kersten absorbed several theatrical approaches, studied with the School for Theatre in Heidelberg ’Theaterwerkstatt Heidelberg‘ theatre & education.
 Finally she went to London to train in the Lecoq method at the School of Physical Theatre.

 Her desire to be helpful to others led her to do an additional Coaching Training with Martin Sage.
 She is available for Creative Coaching for people, who need some support on their creative journeys.

 Anja Kersten has written and performed several solo shows in England as well as in Germany.
 She directed and played in a four women show called ’How desperate can it get!’, which has been performed at the Fringe Festival in Edinburgh.
 Her first book a compilation of her stories called ’Geschichtenmagie’ has been published in Germany.

-Anja Kersten now lives in Cornwall, which influences her creative work to a great deal.
+Anja Kersten now lives in Galway Ireland, which influences her creative work to a great deal.